String of Pearls (Senecio rowleyanus) (se-nee’-shi-oh) is an unusual succulent plant with round, bead-like leaves.

 String of Beads (Senecio herreianus) is very similar, but it doesn’t trail quite as much.
 The leaves are varied in size and may even be as large as grapes.

 Mount Everest (Senecio aquarine) is another very popular, compact choice.
 This variation has an upright growth habit.

 It bears both blue and green, elongated leaves.
 The stems are bluish-green or grayish.

-Senecio radicans is commonly called Fishhooks Senecio or String of Bananas.
+String of Bananas (Senecio radicans) is commonly called Fishhooks Senecio.
 It has the same growth habit as a string of pearls, but the leaves are curved and elongated.

 Why Are The Leaves So Unusual?